Three attractions in Charlottetown, PEI

 St. Dunstan's Basilica is one of three attractions in Charlottetown

-St. Dunstan's Basilica - one of the attractions in Charlottetown
+St. Dunstan's Basilica – one of the historic sites in Charlottetown

 Because of the rain, we took refuge in our walking tour of Charlottetown at St. Dunstan's Basilica, the city's cathedral, a Canada National Monument for its neo-Gothic architecture.
 St. Dunstan's is the province's only Catholic cathedral.
 It is the fourth church to be built on this site.
 The cross vault, the sanctuary with the crown-like chandeliers, and the almost filigree-looking high altar make the church a total work of art in architecture.
 The basilica is named after St. Dunstan, a saint from Glastonbury, England.
 As we see it today, it has only been in this position since 1916.
 It was rebuilt after a fire.